What to do around Lake Issyk-Kul in Kyrgyzstan

 Hello!
 We're Olivia & Victor, authors of the OunTravela guides.

 Over the years, our passion for adventure has led us to create original travel guides sold in over 70 countries worldwide.
 Our mission is to spread a travel philosophy based on adventure, freedom, improvisation and exploration.
-Our guides inspire travelers to explore the world's forgotten paths, encountering wilderness and civilizations.
+Our guides inspire travellers to explore the world's forgotten paths, encountering wilderness and civilization.

 We hope you find this article, based on our own experience, useful.